juzailmlwork/jaseci/jac-scale/README.md

 ## Future steps

 - Caching of [base image](jac_scale/kubernetes/templates/base.Dockerfile) for quick deployment
-- Enable autoscaling capability
+- Enable horizontal autoscaling
 - Auto creation of dockerfile using base image if not found
-- Auto deletion of created k8 resources

-## Things completed

-- Deploy jac application using jac serve from jac core not jac-cloud
-- Running jac application by
-  1. by creating docker container and pushing to docker hub and then pull it and deploy it
-  2. build pods at runtime using kubectl copy by using base image python3.12
-- Auto spawning and connecting Databases like Redis and mongodb and connecting to jac deployment
-- Populating env variables to jac application pods
-- Files required for auto horizontal scaling

-## Things ongoing

-- Implementing memory hierachy by overriding Memory class using Redis and Mongodb similar to shelf storage used in Jac core(jusail)
-- Converting walkers to api fastapi endpoints like server.py (walker)
-- Implementation of fastapi implementation similar to server.py in Jac core
-- Implementing execution contet in jac scale to support memory hierachy

-## Things todo

 - Support JWT token in jac scale
-- Merging running fastapi application and also deploying jac application in k8
 - Current implementation uses parent folder of  file to deploy the jac application.It should be converted to identify only modules required to run jac application
-- Enable horizontal autoscaling

-## Testcases missed
-- Test cases to test docker image build.currently we are only testing the k8 deploy part